Checklist for VLBI observing on the GBT

 • (after reboot is complete) run "rs" to bring up RSCREENS

-• in RSCREENS, do OBS-->CLOCK and check the station clock.
+• in RSCREENS, do OBS-->CLOCK and check the station clock -- compare with GPS display.

 • DISC-->DISC : Put the disks ONLINE, if necessary, and Check that the correct discs are loaded in the Mark5. (sometimes when you reboot the station computer, it puts the disks offline.)